a23patel/SoftwareDesign_Group7/README.md

 ### <h2> Running in Testing/Development modes </h2>

-Now we can test the frontend and backend separately, or run them in development mode together:
+Now we can test the frontend and backend separately, or run them in development mode together.
+Make sure that the MySQL database is running and accepting connections before starting the backend in development or production.

 Testing mode: